-- During 2012 we reviewed 100%, and issued voting instructions on 96% of shareholder/bondholder meetings of holdings identified for voting2.
-We published our voting history in publicly available reports. - In 2012 we voted on a total of 63,561 proposals at 6,188 companies in 69 countries. - Overall, F&C supported management in 74% of all proposals, a slight decrease over 2011, when we supported management 77% of the time.
-This was mostly accounted for by a decrease in support for resolutions related to director elections and executive remuneration. - In 2012 we contacted 100% of companies where we opposed management recommendations3 to explain our voting decisions and, in some instances, provide relevant and explicit recommendations for improvement.
+- Overall, F&C supported management in 75.6% of all proposals, a slight increase over 2012, when we supported management 74% of the time.
+This was mostly accounted for by an increase in support for capital structure related proposals. - In 2013 we contacted companies where we opposed management recommendations to explain our voting decisions and, in some instances, provide relevant and explicit recommendations for improvement.
 Companies are encouraged to contact us should they wish to discuss these recommendations further.